-This may not be a complete list of all interactions that may occur.
 Ask your health care provider if lymphocyte immune globulin may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use lymphocyte immune globulin: